zasadnyy-inc/v-zasadnyy-com/app/_posts/2015-02-17-unity-issue-non-class-resources-are-not-copied-to-final-apk.markdown

 For a temporary solution, there are two approaches:

 1. Magic with Android SDK.
 Create a wrapper for `apkbuilder` tool and add missing resources in this step.
-This could be the only way if you don't have access to library source code.
+This approach could be the only way if you don't have access to library source code.

 2. Hassle with source code.
-If you're missing configuration files and have access to source code it's possible to hardcode values directly to java code to remove all references to resources.
+If you're missing configuration files and have access to source code, it's possible to hardcode values directly to java code to remove all references to resources.

 ### Demo

-I've created a small demo to show-off the problem.
+I've created a small demo to show off the problem.
 It consists of 2 parts:

 ``` java title:"Main.java from demo.jar"